Bhanudeep/Full-Stack-Desktop-Application-for-a-System-Based-on-Face-Recognition-for-Attendance/README.md

-# Desktop application using Flask for Face recognition based attendance system
+# Full Stack application using Flask for Face recognition based attendance system
 • Developed a complete Full Stack application for a system of attendance that uses face recognition.
 Focuses on simultaneously capturing attendance for a group of students in a class.
 • Flask framework was used to build backend for this application.